Hess-Verdon & Associates PLC

 - Upon a reasonable request, the Trustee shall provide to a qualified beneficiary a complete copy of the trust instrument.

-- A Trustee must maintain records of his/her transactions so complete and accurate they can show by them his/her faithfulness to the trust.
+- A Trustee should maintain records of his/her transactions so complete and accurate they can show by them his/her faithfulness to the trust.

 Moreover, there is a statute that describes that a Trustee of an irrevocable trust shall provide an accounting to each qualified beneficiary annually.
 Also, the Trustee shall inform on the termination of the trust or even a change of the Trustee.